-- Step 1 In the Navigation pane, click Servers. - Step 2 Expand Servers > Policies. - Step 3 Expand Boot Policies and select the boot policy for which you want to configure UEFI boot parameters. - Step 4 In the Work pane, click the General tab. - Step 5 To set UEFI boot parameters for a LUN, select the LUN in the Boot Order area and click Set Uefi Boot Parameters.
+Step 2 Expand Servers > Policies.

+Step 3 Expand Boot Policies and select the boot policy for which you want to configure UEFI boot parameters.

+Step 5 To set UEFI boot parameters for a LUN, select the LUN in the Boot Order area and click Set Uefi Boot Parameters.